 Resociative Medicine works the whole system.
-So just as one would prepare for a big work-out or a medical/surgical procedure here are some recommendations to help ensure that the process is not only safe but satisfying, and with a rapid recovery time:
+So just as you would prepare for a big physical work-out or a medical/surgical procedure here are some recommendations to help ensure that the process is not only safe but satisfying, and with a rapid recovery time:

 1. Make time for the process

-If you are new to process work, for maximum benefit and minimal ‘neuro-emotional wobbles’ it is suggested that you don’t have any work planned for the rest of the day, and ideally the day after a session.
+If you are new to process work, for maximum benefit and minimal ‘neuro-emotional wobbles’/fatigue it is suggested that you don’t have any work planned for the rest of the day after a session.
 This can help you determine how quickly you ‘reintegrate’.

-Similarly it is suggested that you let personal connections in your life know that any potentially challenging conversations are best left until at least 36 hours after a session.
+Similarly it is suggested that you let personal connections in your life know that any potentially challenging conversations are best left until at least a day after a session.

 2. Be physically prepared for the process

 3. Let your body/subconscious help you with the process

 Often people have a concious intention for a session, but Siobhan also encourages clients to be aware of what is ‘coming up’ for them in the days before a session.
 For example there may be physical symptoms, but there could equally be memories or a poster/phrase or song reverberating.
 In Resociative Medicine there is no such thing as something which you are, ‘not sure if it’s worth mentioning’.

 Things to be aware of prior to engaging in Resociative Medicine